You already know that you need a good sound design for your video. You’re here to learn how to find the right music track. So let’s cut to the chase.

 Freelance pricing for high-quality original music starts from around $300 for a short video.

 Regardless of the music library you choose, be extremely cautious with licensing.
 Music licenses vary a lot, so it can be challenging to find the right option for your needs without proper research.

-To avoid future legal problems, we recommend finding a qualified sound design consultant (if you are creating video on your own), or hiring an experienced video production company.
+To avoid future legal problems, we recommend finding a qualified sound design consultant (if you are creating a video on your own), or hiring an experienced video production company.
 At Verstiuk Production, for example, we check all of the sourced music beforehand, so our clients don’t have to deal with this issue.